yamiranea/REACT-migration/README.md

 <li>Mobile first and responsive at tablet breakpoint,</li>
 <li>The use of libraries that help streamline the development process,</li>
 <li>Must use git/gitflow,</li>
-<li>TThe page must be an exact replica of the mockups submitted complying with: the color palette,
+<li>The page must be an exact replica of the mockups submitted complying with: the color palette,
 the font and iconography,</li>
 <li>Use of animations.</li>
 </ul>